remirobert/Tempo/README.md

 ```

 Get time ago from date or current time:
 Return literal string with the difference between two Tempo.
+Can be usefull in for display in message or feeds.

 ```Swift
 var date = Tempo { (newTemp) -> () in